 After months, my team delivered the initial product, and today we continue to release features about every month.
 By stepping in to research and understand the business needs and by defining and owning the product roadmap, I avoided the pitfalls of the first project to ensure this second one was a success.

-There are many reasons why a product manager is becoming more important for data science teams.
+There are many reasons why a data science product owner or manager is becoming more important for teams.
 Here’s ten:

 1. The customer doesn’t understand what it needs

 In the first project of the “Tale of Two Projects”, the business stakeholders defined requirements for a dashboard sitting on top of a forecast file when they really needed a dynamic querying and forecasting tool.
 Such problem-solution mismatch scenarios happen often because stakeholders tend to have only a partial view of data science (often involving a Tableau dashboard or some other tool they’re familiar with).
 Without a product manager to dig deeper and investigate what is truly needed, the ill-defined requirements might pass right on to the data scientist team who waste their and the stakeholders’ time building something that no one needs.

 2. The customer expects a data science solution when it’s not feasible